 On Development: Kashmir Since August 2019

 So in a sudden tweak of history, days ago, the far-right Hindu extremist party, Shiv Sina refused to celebrate the 3rd anniversary of the revocation of article 370 which stripped the state of Jammu and Kashmir of its unique status back in 2019.
-The readers might not be astonished at the reasons Shiv Sina put forth for not celebrating it, however, they can be amused by the fact that it is coming from a Hindu extremist party.
+The readers might not be astonished at the reasons Shiv Sina put forth for not celebrating this development, however, they can be amused by the fact that it is coming from a Hindu extremist party.

 To quote Manish Sahni, the president of Shiv Sina Jammu and Kashmir chapter, ‘The miseries of the people of Jammu and Kashmir have only increased.
 Innocent killings in the form of target killings are rampant.
 Unemployment is on the rise.’